anoduck/gunbroker-sniper/README.md

 ## gunbroker-sniper
 A sniper for gunbroker auctions

-### Status: Conceptual Development
+### Status: In Development

 Originally intended to be based off of a sniper for EBay, this project has veered far from that course.
-The reason for this lies in obstacles present in the modern web that prevent unwanted automation from taking place.
-Implementations of cloudflare and ReCaptcha have made the job of surfing and acquiring information in an automated fashion quite difficult to accomplish.
-As such, the original sniper is unsuited to accomplish these tasks.
+The reason for this is the obstacles present in the modern webframework prevent unwanted automation from occurring.
+Implementations of cloudflare and ReCaptcha have made the job of automation difficult to accomplish.
+As such, the original sniper was unsuited for the task.

-Current efforts revolve around thwarting recaptcha to enable the sniper to work.

 ### Setup

+Below offers an abridged unexhaustive overview of what is required to  configure your system and run the sniper.

+#### Requirements

 In order to setup this application there are several requirements that will be needed.

+* the latest geckodriver installed on your that matches the version of firefox on your system
-* Selenium
+* firefox
 * Python (obviously)
+* Either a working installation of proxybroker (>python 3.10) or the pipenv environment provided
+* required dependencies installed
+* poetry

 ### Bidding on GunBroker